scverse/spatialdata/docs/contributing.md

 Remember to first install the package with `pip install '-e[dev,test]'`
 ```

-This package uses the [pytest][] for automated testing.
-Please [write tests][scanpy-test-docs] for every function added
-to the package.
+This package uses [pytest][] for automated testing.
+Please [write tests][scanpy-test-docs] for every function added to the package.

 Most IDEs integrate with pytest and provide a GUI to run tests.
-Alternatively, you can run all tests from the
-command line by executing
+Alternatively, you can run all tests from the command line by executing

 ```bash
 pytest